Main Features of Internal Control and Risk Management Processes Related to Financial Reporting Processes

 - the Company is in compliance with applicable laws and regulations as well as the Company's internal policies and ethical values including sustainability.

 The first category addresses the basic business objectives, including performance and profitability goals, strategy, implementation of objectives and actions and safeguarding resources.
-The second category relates to the preparation of reliable published financial statements, including interim reports (from Jan.
-1, 2017 onwards half year financial reports) and condensed financial statements and selected financial data derived from such statements, such as earnings releases, reported publicly.
-The third deals with complying with those laws and regulations to which the Company is subject to.
+The second category relates to the preparation of reliable published financial statements, including half year financial reports and condensed financial statements and selected financial data derived from such statements, such as earnings releases, reported publicly.
+The third category deals with complying with those laws and regulations to which the Company is subject to.

 Internal Control Framework of the Company